-Since 30 June 2017 and up until the date of this report there have been no further options issued.
+Since 30 June 2018 and up until the date of this report there have been no further options issued to Directors or Staff.

 As at the date of this report there were no unissued ordinary shares of the Company under option.